Zestfor

 The Philosophy of Service Leadership

-Simon Sinek’s research highlights organisations where senior leaders prioritise their team’s needs above their own.² This approach embodies the principle that true leadership requires placing others’ development and success at the forefront of decision-making.
+This philosophy embodies the principle that true leadership requires placing others’ development and success at the forefront of decision-making.

 Modern Workforce Expectations